syncfusion-content/blazor-docs/blazor/input-mask/getting-started-with-web-app.md

 ---
 layout: post
 title: Getting Started with Web App for Blazor Input Mask Component | Syncfusion
-description: Check out the documentation for getting started with Blazor Input Mask Component in Blazor Web App.
+description: Checkout and learn about the documentation for getting started with Blazor Input Mask Component in Blazor Web App.
 platform: Blazor
 component: Input Mask
 documentation: ug